 The politics side of The Hague can make the city sound very serious indeed, but on visiting you will soon discover the city has a young trendy vibe, which for me is the real draw.

 If you’re looking for some peace away from politics (I don’t blame you), head to the Peace Palace.
-In the 19th century, The Hague became a place where people concerned about war found solace as The Netherlands is a small diplomatic country.
-The Peace Palace became a place of
+In the 19th century, The Hague became a place where people concerned about war found solace, due to the overall opinion of The Netherlands as a diplomatic country.
+The Peace Palace became a place of international rule of justice, with every single item in the Peace Palace donated by a different nation.
+The stained glass windows are the British contribution to the Peace Palace and I admired them from the gardens.

 Near the entrance, there is a Peace Tree with little notes written and tied to the tree from visitors from all over the world.
 The Peace Palace Gardens are particularly beautiful in the spring and summer months.